 Generally, passively Q-switched lasers are more limited in average output power than actively Q-switched versions, since saturable absorbers dissipate some of the energy, so that limiting thermal effects can occur.
 Note that saturable absorbers usually have some nonsaturable losses, which often increase the dissipated energy well beyond the level which is unavoidable in principle.

 Particularly some of the smaller Q-switched lasers, but also some lasers with longer resonators containing an optical filter such as a volume Bragg grating, operate on a single axial resonator mode.
 This leads to a clean temporal shape and to a small optical bandwidth, often limited by the pulse duration.
-Other lasers oscillate on multiple resonator modes, which leads to mode beating effects: the optical power is modulated with frequencies which are integer multiples of the resonator round-trip frequency.
+Other lasers oscillate on multiple resonator modes, which leads to mode beating effects: the output optical power is modulated with frequencies which are integer multiples of the resonator round-trip frequency.

 Fiber lasers can also be actively or passively Q-switched.
 However, all-fiber devices are fairly limited in terms of performance, whereas Q-switched fiber lasers containing bulk-optical elements (e.g. an acousto-optic Q switch, see Figure 4) are less robust and still less powerful than bulk lasers.
-The relatively small mode areas (even when using large mode area fibers) introduce problems with fiber nonlinearities and damage, which set limits on the pulse energies and particularly the peak powers achievable.
+The relatively small mode areas (even when using large mode area fibers) introduce problems with fiber nonlinearities and laser-induced damage, which set limits on the pulse energies and particularly the peak powers achievable.
 Note also that the typically very high laser gain in a fiber laser has important effects on the laser dynamics; in particular, it can lead to the formation of a complicated temporal sub-structure.